Steyer in Dubuque: Trump's boasts of economic prosperity ring hollow

 “What Trump is going to say is, ‘Yes I’m a criminal.
 Yes I hate most Americans.
 You don’t ever want to see me again.
 But you can’t get rid of me because I’m good for the economy,’” Steyer said.
 “That’s his campaign. ...
 And as steward of the American economy, he’s doing the exact same thing he did to Atlantic City casinos.
 Which is promising a lot, borrowing a lot, getting nothing substantial done and walking away for someone else to clean up his mess.
 That’s exactly who he is economically.”

-But before he can take on Trump, Steyer must defeat a host a fellow Democrats, many of whom have have years -- or decades -- of experience as elected officials.
+But before he can take on Trump, Steyer must defeat a host a fellow Democrats, many of whom have years — or decades — of experience as elected officials.
 But Steyer said his background gives him an edge.

-The son of a first-generation college student who prosecuted war criminals at the conclusion of WWII, Steyer grew up with a simple mandate.
+The son of a first-generation college student who prosecuted war criminals at the conclusion of World War II, Steyer grew up with a simple mandate.

 The Yale and Stanford graduate became a successful hedge fund manager, and eventually turned his eye to politics.
 In 2013, he launched NextGen America, a nonprofit that engages with young voters on progressive policy platforms, including climate change and the economy.

-If Democrats are going to be successful in 2020, they've got to learn to engage Trump on the issue of the economy, Steyer said.
-The president almost certainly will weaponize the country's seemingly booming economy in the lead-up to the election, according to Steyer.
+If Democrats are going to be successful in 2020, they must learn to engage Trump on the issue of the economy, Steyer said.
+The president almost certainly will weaponize the country’s seemingly booming economy in the lead-up to the election, according to Steyer.

 But the economy’s “success” is a “perfect example of how numbers can tell a false story,” Steyer said.